 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Equity Audits (discipline, attendance, awards/recognition, accelerated math placement) 2019-20 special education disproportionality review was reported with a risk ratio 3.08.
-Disproportionality Scale: Proportional (within 5%): Hall Excellence in Learning Awards; Individualize d Educational Plans; Pre- Algebra enrollment; Algebra enrollment; employee groups Special education disproportionality review (all areas of disability) will be reported at a risk ratio of 3 or less.
+Disproportionality Scale: • Proportional (within 5%): Hall Excellence in Learning Awards; Individualize d Educational Plans; Pre- Algebra enrollment; Algebra enrollment; employee groups Disproportionality Scale: • Proportional (within 5%): Hall Excellence in Learning Awards; Pre- Algebra enrollment; employee groups (administrato rs, certificated, classified - direct services) Special education disproportionality review (all areas of disability) will be reported at a risk ratio of 3 or less.
 Audits reveal data representative to the entire District.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 (administrato rs, certificated, classified - direct services) Somewhat Disproportion al (5%-10%): Disproportion al (11%- 20%): 504 Plans Significantly Disproportion al (21%+): classified (non classroom) employees Parental Engagement (surveys) Cove (subgroup only data): Parent volunteerism (subgroups): 39% have volunteered on campus or through PTO/A or SPARK Foundation Neil Cummins (subgroup only data): Parent volunteerism (subgroups): 40% have volunteered on Cove (subgroup only data): Parent volunteerism (subgroups): 60% have volunteered on campus or through PTO/A or SPARK Foundation Neil Cummins (subgroup only data): Parent volunteerism (subgroups): 62% have volunteered on Volunteerism of subgroups is the same as the whole parent population (2021 = 50-60%)
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 (administrato rs, certificated, classified - direct services) • Somewhat Disproportion al (5%-10%): none • Disproportion al (11%-20%): 504 Plans • Significantly Disproportion al (21%+): classified (non classroom) employees Somewhat Disproportion al (5%-10%): Algebra enrollment Disproportion al (11%- 20%): Individualize d Educational Plans Significantly Disproportion al (21%+): classified (non classroom) employees, 504 Plans The 2022-23 special education disproportionality review revealed the district is disproportionate in Hispanic students identified as specific learning disability.
+The risk ratio is 3.86.
+Parental Engagement (surveys) Cove (subgroup only data): Cove (subgroup only data): Cove (subgroup only data): Volunteerism of subgroups is the same as the whole

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 campus or through PTO/A or SPARK Foundation Hall Middle (subgroup only data): Parent volunteerism (subgroups): 39% have volunteered on campus or through PTO/A or SPARK Foundation campus or through PTO/A or SPARK Foundation Hall Middle (subgroup only data): Parent volunteerism (subgroups): 27% have volunteered on campus or through PTO/A or SPARK Foundation Local (LCAP) Surveys data): My child feels a part of the classroom community 85% agree/strongly agree 43% of parents are satisfied with their child's academic growth this year 37% of parents are satisfied with their child's social- emotional growth this year Neil Cummins (subgroup only data): Cove (subgroup only data): My child feels a part of the classroom community 83% agree/strongly agree 77% of parents are satisfied with their child's academic growth this year 77% of parents are satisfied with their child's social- emotional growth this year Neil Cummins (subgroup only data): My child feels a part of the classroom community 96% agree/strongly agree 95%+ (subgroup) parents report their students feel a part of the classroom community 95%+ (subgroup) parents report they are satisfied with their child's academic growth 95%+ (subgroup) parents report they are satisfied with their child's social- emotional growth
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent volunteerism (subgroups): 39% have volunteered on campus or through PTO/A or SPARK Foundation Parent volunteerism (subgroups): 60% have volunteered on campus or through PTO/A or SPARK Foundation Parent volunteerism (subgroups): 86% have volunteered on campus or through PTO/A or SPARK Foundation parent population (2021 = 50-60%) Neil Cummins (subgroup only data): Parent volunteerism (subgroups): 40% have volunteered on campus or through PTO/A or SPARK Foundation Neil Cummins (subgroup only data): Parent volunteerism (subgroups): 62% have volunteered on campus or through PTO/A or SPARK Foundation Neil Cummins (subgroup only data): Parent volunteerism (subgroups): 72% have volunteered on campus or through PTO/A or SPARK Foundation Hall Middle (subgroup only data): Parent volunteerism (subgroups): 39% have volunteered on campus or through PTO/A or SPARK Foundation Hall Middle (subgroup only data): Parent volunteerism (subgroups): 27% have volunteered on campus or through PTO/A or SPARK Foundation Hall Middle (subgroup only data): Parent volunteerism (subgroups): 43% have volunteered on campus or through PTO/A or SPARK Foundation Local (LCAP) Surveys data): Cove (subgroup only data): My child feels a part of the classroom community 83% agree/strongly agree 77% of parents are satisfied with their child's academic growth this year Cove (subgroup only data): My child feels a part of the classroom community 94% agree/strongly agree 67% of parents are satisfied with their child's academic growth this year 95%+ (subgroup) parents report their students feel a part of the classroom community 95%+ (subgroup) parents report they are satisfied with their